-This grant creates an opportunity for a new best practice model designed to lead to better outcomes for children and families impacted by opiates and other drugs.
+This project creates an opportunity for a new best practice model designed to lead to better outcomes for children and families impacted by opiates and other drugs.
 The overall goal of this program is to stabilize families harmed by parental drug use so that both children and their parents can recover and move forward with abuse-free and addiction-free lives.
 Ohio START integrates community partners to ensure the seamless provision of wraparound services.

-The Ohio START program is primarily funded through a Victims of Crime Act (VOCA) grant from the Ohio Attorney General’s Office, which will be shared among the counties over two and a half years.
-These grant funds will be used to help county children services agencies identify children who have been victimized due to parental drug use and provide them with specialized treatment for any resulting behavioral or emotional trauma.
-The grant will also fund victim services for parents with underlying victimization that may be contributing to their addiction.
-Casey Family Programs, which partnered with the Ohio Attorney General’s Office to develop the Ohio START program, is providing additional funds for the pilot.
-Both grants are administered by PCSAO.
-In addition, the Ohio Department of Mental Health and Addiction Services has dedicated 21st Century CURES Act funding through the Institute for Human Services to support the training of and technical assistance to START PCSAs and their community partners.
+The program is primarily funded through a Victims of Crime Act (VOCA) grant from the Ohio Attorney General’s Office and a State Opioid Response (SOR) grant from the Ohio Department of Mental Health and Addiction Services, which are shared among the counties over two and a half years.
+These grant funds are used to help county child welfare agencies identify children who have been victimized due to parental drug use and provide them with specialized treatment for any resulting behavioral or emotional trauma.
+The grant also funds victim services for parents with underlying victimization that may be contributing to their addiction.
+Casey Family Programs, which partnered with the Ohio Attorney General’s Office to develop the Ohio START program, is providing additional funds for the pilot program.
+UnitedHealthcare, PhRMA and HealthPath Foundation of Ohio have also provided grants to support the program.
+All grants are administered by PCSAO.
+In addition, the Ohio Department of Mental Health and Addiction Services (OMHAS) has dedicated CURES funding through the Institute for Human Services to support the training of and technical assistance for START PCSAs and their community partners.

 - Fawn Gadel, Director of Ohio START | Phone: 614-224-5802

 - Marla Himmeger, Ohio START Program Manager | Phone: 614-224-5802

 - September 2019